Powerlearnproject/se-day1-assignment-Hapsudo/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+This is the process of designing and refining input prompts to optimize interactions with AI models and it is important because it allos the AI to generate accurate, coherent results which will improve the user experience in the long run.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+1. Success of an entrepreneur.
+List for me the main advantages of being an entrepreneur and what it would take to become one.